All Episodes

 And there's nothing to stop you, except for border patrol agents.

-And the most insane thing that I heard was the desire of Democrats to limit the beds for immigrant detention facilities, you know, and I'm thinking, well, what if we have more illegals entering the country and criminal the criminal element of all of this?
+You know, and I'm thinking, well, what if we have more illegals entering the country and criminal, the criminal element of all of this?

-You know, the sad part here is we now know that the Democratic Party is willing to play politics on what is a life and death safety and security issue for the American people just so they can st uh oppose Trump.
+You know, the sad part here is we now know that the Democratic Party is willing to play politics on what is a life and death safety and security issue for the American people just so they can oppose Trump.

-Now they hate Trump more than they care about the 90% of heroin that gets into this country comes through the southern border.
+Now, they hate Trump more than they care about the 90% of heroin that gets into this country comes through the southern border.

-I interviewed a guy 13 years, border agent, border patrol agent.
+I interviewed a guy, 13 years, border agent, border patrol agent.

 He worked almost exclusively in the human trafficking aspect of this.

-And he talks about young girls from Central America, Mexico, trafficked into the United States, raped 30 to 40 times a day as they follow them.
+He talks about young girls from Central America, Mexico, trafficked into the United States, raped 30 to 40 times a day as they follow them.

-These I mean, it's unbelievable.
+I mean, it's unbelievable.

-I thought Democrats had human compassion, or the cartels, etc.
+I thought Democrats had human compassion or the cartels, etc.

 All of these issues that we bring up are important, but they don't seem to care because they just want to get back at Donald Trump because they don't like Donald Trump.